 - The 2-ingredient crust is a breeze to whip up and perfectly complements the creamy filling.

-- Plus, with a way shorter bake time than normal cheesecake, you’ll be digging into this autumn-inspired treat in no time.
+- With a way shorter bake time than other cheesecake recipes, you’ll be digging into this autumn-inspired treat in no time.

 Let’s dive in!